holepunchto/hyperswarm/README.md

 `opts` can include:
 * `keyPair`: A Noise keypair that will be used to listen/connect on the DHT.
 Defaults to a new key pair.
 * `seed`: A unique, 32-byte, random seed that can be used to deterministically generate the key pair.
-* `maxPeers`: The maximum number of peer connections to allow
+* `maxPeers`: The maximum number of peer connections to allow.
 * `firewall`: A sync function of the form `remotePublicKey => (true|false)`.
 If true, the connection will be rejected.
 Defaults to allowing all connections.
+* `dht`: A DHT instance.
+Defaults to a new instance.

 #### `swarm.connections`
 A set of all active client/server connections.